A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Discussion and conclusions

-A minimal set of \ac{KEF} can be seen as a change of variables.
-This process is reversible since the Jacobian is full-rank a matrix.
-The minimal set is based on the time state mapping of the dynamic not only at a certain point but also in its neighborhood.
+A minimal set of Koopman eigenfunctions (or unit velocity measurements) can be seen as a change of variables.
+This process is reversible since the Jacobian is a full-rank matrix.
+The minimal set is based on the unit manifolds not only at a certain dynamic's orbit but also in its neighborhood.
 For better understanding, let us reanalyze some of the examples above.